T. Rajaiah: Controversies

 Charges of corruption in the Telangana's medical and health department surfaced and indicated Deputy Chief Minister Thaikonda Rajaiah's involvement or 'tacit ignorance' of illegal actions in the department.
 While Rajaiah's dismissal appeared to have been on the cards for quite a time since September, 2014 when he promised a Health University for Warangal seemingly without Telangana CM Kalvakuntla Chandrashekar's direction.

 Chief minister's political secretary S Subhash Reddy said, "The developments were on expected lines.
 The matter of corruption charges against a minister is a serious one."

 Rajaiah has earned the dubious distinction of being the First Minister in Telangana to be sacked.
 Allegations of corruption against the health and medical department include irregularities in recruitment of para-medical staff and purchase of ambulance vehicles.

 In a last ditch effort to defend himself, Rajaiah had written to the chief minister seeking forgiveness for his omissions and commissions, but to no avail.

-On Jan 25, 2015, before Republic Day, Rajaiah was "supposedly" sacked for his behavior.
+On 25 January 2015, before Republic Day, Rajaiah was "supposedly" sacked for his behavior.
 His duties were transferred to a Bindla caste member (non-madiga) member Kadiyam Srihari who is also from Warangal, in order not to lose the Scheduled Caste vote bank.
-Mr. Srihari was considered the hidden hand behind the Madiga movement for categorisation of Scheduled Castes though he belonged to the Baindla community which is considered lower in strata than Madigas.
+Mr. Srihari was considered the hidden hand behind the Madiga movement for categorisation of Scheduled Castes, he belonged to the Bindla community which is a sub caste of Madiga.